apache/trafficserver/doc/admin-guide/files/logging.yaml.en.rst

 Format Specification
 ~~~~~~~~~~~~~~~~~~~~

-The format specification provided as the required ``Format`` entry of the table
+The format specification provided as the required ``format`` attribute of the
-passed to the format function is a simple string, containing whatever mixture
+objects listed in ``formats`` is a simple string, containing whatever mixture
 of logging field variables and literal characters meet your needs.
 Logging
 fields are discussed in great detail in the :ref:`admin-logging-fields`
 section.